Whyzanet/WhyzaGC/README.md

 Monitoring of MightOhm's serial data for disconnections.

 Enable/Disable Wifi through buttons B&C for portable/low power use.
 Wifi disable will also disable radmon.org updates and will require a reset to renable radmon.org uploads if enabled.
-As such if you toggle wifi off and back on, you have network connectivitiy but radmon updates are disabled until next reset.
+As such if you toggle wifi off and back on, you will have network connectivitiy but radmon updates are disabled until next reset.

 ## How to use: